FrankDocu/Lichess-Development-Onboarding/Write-and-publish-blog-posts.md

 - Synchronize with the team (tell them when you start and stop editing)
 - Always reload the page before you start editing a post, so you start from the latest version

+### Embed a study chapter

+Use the study chapter URL as both the link text and URL.

 3. Preview the blog post
 ------------------------